Psychedelics and Creativity

 Potential safety, benefits, and influence of the placebo effect in microdosing psychedelic drugs: A systematic review

-Microdosing psychedelics (LSD & psilocybin) is experienced both positively and negatively by participants (n=3,619) in this meta-analysis of mostly observational studies.
+This systematic review (2020) of (mostly) observational studies on microdosing psychedelics (LSD & psilocybin) finds that it is experienced both positively and negatively by participants (n=3,619).

 Out of the box: A psychedelic model to study the creative mind